hTKzmak/hTKzmak/README.md

 ##

 <div id="about" align="left">
   <p align="center">I'm a 19-years-old junior <b>Frontend developer</b> and beginner <b>Web/UX/UI Designer</b>.
-My responsibility is to create a high-quality, convenient and interactive interface for websites and apps.</p>
+My responsibility is to create a high-quality, convenient and interactive interface for websites and apps.
+Also interested in game development.</p>

 Activity:
   - Development 💻